ricardoprins/deseretbot/README.md

 # deseretbot
-A stock trading webapp to perform operations in Robinhood.
+A stock trading application to perform operations in Robinhood.